 it is the first protocol for PD measurement using AC voltages for quality control during routine tests on HVDC extruded joints.
 In this respect, it fills a gap following the authoritative, but quite generic indications of existing standards on HVDC extruded cable systems;

-it is the first protocol dealing with VHF/UHF EM sensors for PD measurement.
-In this respect, it should be pointed out that the different polymer dielectric materials typically used in modern joint and termination construction make them specifically amenable for high sensitivity (= void-free) partial discharge measurement using UHF/VHF electromagnetic sensor designs.
+it is the first protocol detailing a PD measurement procedure on cable system components using VHF/UHF EM sensors.
+In fact, the different polymer dielectric materials typically used in modern joint and termination construction make them specifically amenable for high sensitivity (= void-free) partial discharge measurement using UHF/VHF electromagnetic sensor designs.
 When two or more overlapping thermoplastic/thermoset polymers are involved in the joint/termination, securely bonded together, void-free interfaces must be assured by PD measurement.
 For this reason, in the acceptance criteria the protocol states that the test shall be successfully passed if the report proves that no critical partial discharge is present in the tested object.

 It should be also pointed out that excessive details are avoided in the protocol so far, so as to make it as general and flexible as possible.
 The future experience gained by applying the protocol will enable to refine it and make it more detailed.